- Movie Reviews

-Not recommended under 14, parental guidance recommended 14 – 15 due to sexual references and coarse language.
+Not suitable under 14, parental guidance to 14 (sexual references and coarse language)

 This topic contains:

 |Children under 14||Not suitable due to coarse language, sexual references and violent action sequences.|

 |Children aged 14||Parental guidance recommended due to coarse language, sexual references and violent action sequences.|

 |Viewers aged 15 and over||Ok for this age group.|